msgalenwhite/wedding-site/README.md

     - +Buys
     - Cost

-  - PREVIEWS
+X  - PREVIEWS
-    - show what image the user has selected via Url
+X    - show what image the user has selected via Url
-    - MAYBE - instead of a preview page, the user could view the card immediately while they're designing it
+X    - MAYBE - instead of a preview page, the user could view the card immediately while they're designing it

 CHANGES TO SCSS:
   - For Card display: